Island Princess accidents and incidents

 |05 January 2006||Crew / Passenger Injuries and Overboards|

 (overboard) On January 5, 2006, upon disembarkation in Ensenada Mexico, a 3-year-old female passenger fell overboard but was rescued alive.
 The toddler fell from the gangway (telescopic bridge for passengers) into the water, between the dock and the ship.
-The incident happened when the mother seated the little girl on the gangway’s railing to put her travel documents back into purse.
+The incident happened when the mother seated the little girl on the gangway’s railing to put her travel documents back into the purse.
 The kid was saved by another passenger who jumped and pulled her out of the water.

 |June 2004||Cruise Illness / Norovirus Outbreaks|